LLNL/quandary/Readme.md

-# Quac - Quantum control on HPC clusters
+# Quandary - Quantum control on HPC clusters
-This project implements a parallel-in-time optimization solver for quantum control based on the density matrix formulation.
-The underlying dynamics model open quantum systems, using the Lindblad master equation to evolve the density matrix in time.
+This project implements a parallel-in-time optimization solver for quantum control problems.
+The underlying quantum dynamics model open quantum systems, using the Lindblad master equation to evolve the density matrix in time.
+The control problem aims to find control pulses that realize a certain gate, i.e. drive the system to a desired target state.
 The software library XBraid is used to distribute the simulation time domain onto multiple cores and apply the time-parallel multigrid iterations.

 ## Requirements:
 To build this project, you need to have the following packages installed: